2017 Investing Offshore - July 2017

 INVEST IN A FOREIGN-DOMICILED INTERNATIONAL FUND

 Investors can invest up to R1 million annually in an international fund without obtaining any prior approvals, and a further R10 million per annum after receiving tax clearance.
-By externalising your assets, you diversify sovereign risk.
+By externalising your assets you diversify sovereign risk.
+See Figure 7 on page 13.